 Supporting Timely Progress to Degree in Undergraduate Programs

 Understanding and improving student progress and degree completion is more important than ever.
 This session takes a data- and analysis-focused approach to improving timely degree completion in undergraduate programs.
 We feature analytical and data resources that support program and curriculum delivery, such as trends in enrollment and degrees, common courses, grade and D/F/Drop rate analysis, and data on alumni outcomes.
 We introduce concepts related to the student path through the curriculum (i.e., curricular analytics), including the longest path, number of long paths, bottleneck courses, pinch-point courses, the role of requisites, and overall curricular complexity.
 We discuss hidden or unintended “speed bumps,” such as complex admissions requirements, time of declaration, and enrollment holds.
 And finally, we discuss ways to “smooth the path,” such as credit-by-exam and the use of Guide content.

 What is a Credit?

 We all know that courses carry credit, but the details and policies behind that course credit unit are a mystery to many.
-In this webinar, staff from Academic Planning and Institutional Research staff will detail the university’s credit hour policy and its relation to the federal credit hour definition.
-Additional focus will be placed on providing guidance for the application of the credit hour policy to courses, both in-person and online, the concept of “credit-is-credit”, types of credit, and counting credit methods.
+In this webinar, we detail the university’s credit hour policy and its relation to the federal credit hour definition.
+Additional focus is placed on providing guidance for the application of the credit hour policy to courses, both in-person and online, the concept of “credit-is-credit”, types of credit, and counting credit methods.